From Pixels to Predicates: Learning Symbolic World Models via Pretrained Vision-Language Models: Background and Problem Setting

 \section{Background and Problem Setting}

-Following previous work~\citep{silver2023predicate,liang2024visualpredicatorlearningabstractworld,konidaris2018skills,asai2018classical}, we are interested in learning symbolic world models employing predicates that operate over objects.
-In this section, we first describe how we model states, actions, and objects in our domains, and then provide background on predicates and symbolic world models.
-Finally, we describe both the inputs and outputs of the \textit{training} and \textit{testing} phases of our setting, as well as any assumptions we make on the inputs to these phases.
+In this section, we describe how we model states, actions, and objects, and then provide background on predicates and symbolic world models.
+We also describe the inputs and outputs of the \textit{training} (learning) and \textit{inference} (deployment) phases of our method.